René Trabelsi: Private life

 René Trabelsi is the son of Perez Trabelsi, chairman of the Jewish Ghriba Committee and leader of the Jewish community in Djerba.

 A father of three children, he divides his time between Paris, Djerba and Tunis.

-During the COVID-19 pandemic, Trabelsi tested positive for the virus and was hospitalized in intensive care in Paris.
-Trabelsi was released from the hospital on May 27, 2020.
+During the COVID-19 pandemic, Trabelsi tested positive for the virus and was admitted to hospital, in intensive care, in Paris.
+Trabelsi was released from the hospital on 27 May 2020.